We shivered in ski jackets on the beach in January. With my son David and his family, I was walking a stretch of Long Island Sound’s northern shore.

 I found out later in life, just as the stuntman on the boulders had no doubt learned, that such talent and achievement requires diligence, work, and passion.

-Sixteen years ago, as I prepared my first book for publication, I felt as if I was trying to balance two narrow wheels on steep, slippery boulders, and I felt dizzy and inadequate.
+Years ago, as I was preparing my first book for publication, I felt as if I was trying to balance two narrow wheels on steep, slippery boulders, and I felt dizzy and inadequate.
 One night, as deadlines approached, I cried to my husband, “I can’t do it!
 This is too hard.”
 He just hugged me and prayed for me.

 The next morning I woke with new courage.
 The book came to be and has found readers—opening windows of possibilities to those readers—around the world.